for CB, who taught me more than anyone.

 John Welwood articles:

-And his books Journey of the Heart and Perfect Love, Imperfect Relationships are brilliant also.
-Why do we bother with relationships before working on childhood trauma?!
+And his books Journey of the Heart, Love and Awakening and Perfect Love, Imperfect Relationships are brilliant also.

 This one had me bawling my eyes out on every chapter, hits the nail right on the spot ❤